Haris-Dz/SmartLockSystem/README.md

 * User can lock or unlock IOT Device using web application
 * Application tracks date and time of locking and unlocking of the device
+* Application shows logs for locking and unlockng the device